96mickey/redis-basic-auth/README.md

 to login send request to **localhost:3000/login** with data **email, password**

 on sending the same request for login you will notice that the response will be changed as now the redis cache is sending the response.

+don't forget to run the redis before testing this code